Turkish court accepts indictment seeking ban of pro-Kurdish party | Politics

 - Turkey

-Turkey's Constitutional Court on Monday accepted an indictment filed by a senior prosecutor seeking a ban on the pro-Kurdish Peoples' Democratic Party (HDP) for alleged ties to militants, state media said, opening the way for a case to close parliament's third-largest party.
-The case is the culmination of a years-long crackdown on the HDP, in which thousands of its members have been tried on mainly terrorism-related charges.
-The party denies links to terrorism and has said the case is a "political operation".
+Turkey's Constitutional Court on Monday accepted an indictment filed by a top prosecutor seeking a ban on the pro-Kurdish Peoples' Democratic Party (HDP) for alleged ties to militants, state media said, opening the way for a case to close parliament's third-largest party.
+The case follows a years-long crackdown on the HDP, in which thousands of its members have been tried on mainly terrorism-related charges.
+The party denies links to terrorism and described the case as a "political operation".

-The court's judges unanimously accepted the new indictment from the Court of Cassation, Turkey's top appeals court.
-The indictment will now be sent to the HDP for its initial defence, but the judges rejected a bid to block the party's accounts, state-owned Anadolu news agency reported.
+The judges unanimously accepted the indictment from Turkey's top appeals court.
+It will now be sent to the HDP for its initial defence, state-owned Anadolu news agency reported.
+HDP co-leader Mithat Sancar promised a successful defence of the case, saying after a meeting of the party leadership that the charges had no legal foundation.

-The HDP said its leaders were meeting to assess the decision and will hold a news conference at 1 pm (1000 GMT).
-In 2018 parliamentary elections, the HDP won 11.7% of the vote, or nearly 6 million votes.
-It has 55 lawmakers in the 600-seat assembly.
 "Full assault on HDP & the right of millions who voted for it to (be) their chosen parliamentary representatives goes on," Human Rights Watch's Emma Sinclair-Webb wrote on Twitter.
+Last week, a man stormed HDP offices in the western city of Izmir and shot dead a 20-year-old woman in an attack the party blamed on the crackdown.

-The PKK launched an insurgency in 1984 in mainly Kurdish southeast Turkey.
-More than 40,000 people have been killed in the conflict.
+The PKK launched an insurgency in 1984 in mainly Kurdish southeast Turkey, a conflict in which more than 40,000 people have been killed.
 The European Union and United States, like Turkey, designate the PKK as a terrorist group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)